 15. Enlist your coworkers

 Meditation is becoming more and more common in the workplace.
-If your workplace allows for a meditation break, let your coworkers know you’ll be taking a TM break.
+If your workplace allows for meditation time, let your coworkers know you’ll be taking a TM break.
 Here again, you can use a “Meditating: Do Not Disturb” sign for your office door, which is often enough to enlist coworkers’ support.

-If others at work practice TM, consider setting aside time to meditate together on regular basis.
+If others at work practice TM, consider setting aside time to meditate together on a regular basis.
 Some businesses offer TM instruction to their employees as a benefit and provide a meditation room, while others have spaces that would work for your TM session.